zaiisao/Documentation/en/Interactive Broadcast/screensharing_unity.md

 title: Share the Screen
 description:
 platform: Unity
-updatedAt: Wed Jun 10 2020 04:20:51 GMT+0800 (CST)
+updatedAt: Mon Jul 06 2020 04:33:15 GMT+0800 (CST)
 ---
 # Share the Screen
 ## Introduction

-During a video call or live broadcast, **sharing the screen** enhances communication by displaying the speaker's screen on the display of other speakers or audience members in the channel.
+During a video call or interactive streaming, **sharing the screen** enhances communication by displaying the speaker's screen on the display of other speakers or audience members in the channel.

 Screen sharing is applied in the following scenarios: